bcb-unl/run_dbcan/README.md

 ## Update

 3/16/2025:
-1. Rewrite the structure of run_dbcan (suggested by Haidong), using object-oriented programming (OOP) to improve maintainability and readability.
+1. Rewrite the structure of <a href="https://github.com/linnabrown/run_dbcan">run_dbcan 4.0</a> (suggested by Haidong), using object-oriented programming (OOP) to improve maintainability and readability.
 2. Added new function: cgc_circle, which can visualize CGC in genome.

 **Future plans** Add prediction of food consumption through CAZyme.
 If you have new suggestions, please contact Dr. Yanbin Yin (yyin@unl.edu), Xinpeng Zhang (xzhang55@huskers.unl.edu), and Dr. Haidong Yi (hyi@stjude.org).